zlogic/mendix-docs/content/en/docs/control-center/apps/entitlements.md

 ## Introduction

-The **Entitlements** page is a self-service tool that displays the transactions using cloud credits.
+The **Entitlements** page in Control Center is a self-service tool that displays the transactions using cloud credits.
 You can use the page to monitor your consumption of cloud credits.

 {{< figure src="/attachments/control-center/entitlements/entitlements.png" alt="entitlements page" class="no-border" >}}